cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 ### 2.2 API
 Instructions for the agent and its various API endpoints can be found at the API root `http://localhost:5105/`.
 A brief overview is as follows:
-- **POST** request to convert an IFC model to 3D Tileset, and output tileset.json files
+- **POST** request to convert an IFC model to 3D Tileset, and output tileset.json files.
+Accepted parameters:
-    - Currently, only `{"run" : "yes"}` is accepted as a parameter for this endpoint.
+    1. `assetUrl`
+    - Sets the file path to directory or url holding the glTF assets in the tilesets generated.
+    - Valid formats include `"."`, `"./file/path"`, `"../../file/path"`, and `"http://www.example.com"`.
+Please do not add an ending `/`, which will be generated in the code itself.
 ```
 /api
 ```